HOME TRAINING ONLINE MCLE BOOKS SEMINARS ARTICLES MARKETING SEARCH THIS SITE SITE MAP CONTACT US

 "The Trades"

-Variety.com has resources similar to those of the Hollywood Reporter, but its archive goes back much further—to 1914.
+Variety.com has resources similar to those of the Hollywood Reporter, but it makes the publication's archive of stories archive—back to 1906—readily avaiable (full text of the archival articles is limited to subscribers).
 Variety.com subscribers can register for various free e-newsletters, with topics ranging from film news to box office numbers.
 All users can search Variety's help wanted ads for free, as well as job change announcments, obituaries, and photos.
-Nonsubscribers can also read the headlines and abstracts of articles for free, as well as Variety columnists such as Army Archerd, Brian Lowry, Steven Gaydos and Peter Bart.
+Nonsubscribers can also read the headlines and abstracts of articles for free, as well as Variety columnists such as Brian Lowry, Steven Chagollan, and Peter Bart.
 Access to Variety’s site is free to print subscribers.
-The cost of an online-only subscription is $259 per year, or $24.95 per month.
-A free 14-day trial subscription is also available.
+The cost of an annual subscription is $329 per year, or $24.95 per month.
+(Variety even offer a separate subscription to access its archive at VarietyUltimate.com—$60/month or $600/year.)

 Attorneys with clients in the television or radio industry may also subscribe to Television Week (formerly Electronic Media) and/or Broadcasting & Cable.
 Both cover broadcast and cable television, but Broadcasting & Cable also covers the radio industry, while Television Week also covers the interactive media industry.
 Like the Hollywood Reporter and Variety, both host sites (www.tvweek.com and www.broadcastingcable.com, respectively).
 Every Monday, top stories from Television Week’s weekly print edition are added to TVWeek.com.
 The site is also updated every day with breaking news.
-TVweek.com's "more" link offers free full-text access to TVWeek.com, including all stories, pages and archives, BUT only if you register (and the registration does expire after some undisclosed amount of time at which time you would have to pay to subscribe).
-Subscribers to the print version can search the Web archives back to 1999.
-Subscriptions to the print edition run $119 per year.

 Other Specialty Sources

 Law librarians at entertainment law firms are often asked to obtain contact and background information about companies or people in the entertainment industry.
 The firms may be conducting background research on a potential client or an opposing party, or they may simply need an address to serve a complaint.
-For contact information and biographical data, entertainment law librarians favor two subscription sites: Baseline.Hollywood.com and the Internet Movie Database (IMDB, www.imdb.com), which offers a professional subscription that gives subscribers access to 55,000 contact and agent listings and box office statistics for 18 countries (including weekly and daily tallies for the United States).
-IMDbPro subscriptions are $12.95 per month, with a 14-day free trial available.Nonsubscribers can access some information for free, assuming they are able to wade through the continual pop-up advertising.
-Free information at IMDb includes searchable archives back to 1997, celebrity news, box office information, reviews, a picture gallery, and a film glossary.
+For contact information and biographical data, entertainment law librarians favor two subscription sites: Baseline Studio System and the Internet Movie Database (IMDB, www.imdb.com), which offers a professional subscription that gives subscribers access to 80,000 people and 30,000 companies in the entertainment industry and box office statistics for 18 countries (including weekly and daily tallies for the United States).
+IMDbPro subscriptions are $15.95 per month, with a 14-day free trial available.
+Nonsubscribers can access some information for free, assuming they are able to wade through the continual pop-up advertising.
+Free information at IMDb includes searchable archives (in some cases back to 1970; see the Advanced Search page at http://www.imdb.com/search), celebrity news, box office information, reviews, a picture gallery, and a film glossary.
 Nonsubscribers can view more detailed information (but not as much as subscribers) if they register, which costs nothing.

 What Two Attorneys Use

-When I asked Susan Kaiser (http://www.skmedialaw.com/), an attorney who has represented network-owned radio and television stations and negotiates and drafts agreements and contracts, which resources she uses in her entertainment law practice, she responded: “Probably the resource I use most is Google—to search opposing counsel, talent names, potential clients, and law firms.”
-Searching Google makes sense when an attor-ney is trolling for any and all information, because Google, which indexes more of the Web than any other engine, casts a wide net.
+When I asked Susan Kaiser, an attorney who has represented network-owned radio and television stations and negotiates and drafts agreements and contracts, which resources she uses in her entertainment law practice, she responded: “Probably the resource I use most is Google—to search opposing counsel, talent names, potential clients, and law firms.”
+Searching Google makes sense when an attorney is trolling for any and all information, because Google, which indexes more of the Web than any other engine, casts a wide net.
 It is not surprising that her first line of research is a general search engine instead of an entertainment-related site.

 Similarly, the vice president of legal and business affairs and general counsel at a major cable television network informed me that a non-entertainment site is his first line of research: findlaw.com and its search engine, lawcrawler.findlaw.com.
 Digging into Findlaw, one can discover that it has a rather large entertainment law and news component at its Entertainment and Sports page (found at www.findlaw.com/01topics/12entertainsport).
-Attorneys can also subscribe to free weekly entertainment and sports law newsletters, which are delivered via e-mail by signing up at http://newsletters.findlaw.com/sample/elegal.html and http://newsletters.findlaw.com/sample/sports.html).
+Attorneys can also subscribe to free weekly entertainment and sports law newsletters, which are delivered via e-mail by signing up at http://newsletters.findlaw.com/samples/elegal.html and http://newsletters.findlaw.com/samples/sports.html).

 The Guilds